istio-ecosystem/multi-mesh-examples/add_hoc_limited_trust/README.md

 # Ad-hoc limited-trust mesh federation

 This example uses the Istio [Bookinfo](https://istio.io/docs/examples/bookinfo/) application as an example for a mesh-federation approach.
-It lists the principles of the approach first, then the prerequisites for running the example, the instructions to _federate_ two meshes, and finally troubleshooting and cleanup instructions.
+It lists the principles of the approach first, then the prerequisites for running the example,  instructions to _federate_ two meshes, and finally troubleshooting and cleanup instructions.

 ## Principles